| |

 electronic record-keeping systems.
 Andhra Pradesh's progress in this area

+should encourage other states to follow its lead.
 Urban renewal.
 Since India's independence, its urban population has grown

 fivefold, leading to overburdened facilities and greater numbers of urban